Alternating Direction Method of Multipliers for Constrained Iterative LQR in Autonomous Driving: Problem Statement

 \subsection{Objective Function}

-In the objective function, the position tracking error and velocity tracking error are considered.
-Note that the position tracking and the velocity tracking are separated to avoid the pulling effect as detailed in~\cite{chen2019autonomous}.
+In the objective function, the position tracking error and longitudinal velocity tracking error are considered separately.
 Also, the steering wheel input is considered because it is closely related to the safety and comfort of passengers in on-road driving scenarios.
 Moreover, the acceleration is taken into account, as it reflects the fuel consumption as well as the comfort of passengers.
 With the above descriptions, the following objective function in each time stamp is constructed:

-where $\|\cdot\|$ denotes the Euclidean norm operator; $q_1$, $q_2$, $r_1$, and $r_2$ represent the weighting parameters of the position tracking error, velocity tracking error, steering wheel input, and acceleration, respectively; $l^r$ denotes the polyline of the reference trajectory and $d^r(x_k,l^r)$ denotes the Euclidean distance between the vehicle and the corresponding polyline; $M_v$ is the matrix to extract the velocity of the vehicle from the state vector, i.e., $M_v= $; $v^r$ is the reference velocity; $M_w$ and $M_a$ are two matrices given by $M_w = $ and $M_a = $.
+where $\|\cdot\|$ denotes the Euclidean norm operator; $q_1$, $q_2$, $q_3$, $r_1$, and $r_2$ represent the weighting parameters of the X-coordinate position tracking error, Y-coordinate position tracking error, longitudinal velocity tracking error, steering wheel input, and acceleration, respectively; $l^r$ denotes the polyline of the reference trajectory; $d_{q_1,q_2}$ denotes the weighted Euclidean distance between the vehicle and the corresponding polyline; $v^r_{x}$ denotes the reference of longitudinal velocity; $M_{v_x}$ is the matrix to extract the longitudinal velocity of the vehicle from the state vector, i.e., $M_{v_x}= $; $M_\delta$ and $M_a$ are two matrices given by $M_\delta = $ and $M_a = $.

 In this work, to facilitate the use of the iLQR method, the objective function at each time stamp $\tau$ is transformed into the following form: